Chronic inflammatory bowel diseases

 CIBD diagnostics are based on the clinical picture of the patient as well as on a combination of laboratory, endoscopic, histological and radiological examinations.
 The faecal inflammation marker calprotectin is an important parameter in laboratory analyses.
 In addition to early diagnosis, it enables discrimination of CIBD from functional bowel diseases such as irritable bowel syndrome.
 The additional detection of CIBD-associated autoantibodies (IgA and IgG) in serum can further secure the diagnosis.
 EUROIMMUN offers BIOCHIP combinations with different IIFT substrates to detect specific autoantibodies against intestinal goblet cells, exocrine pancreas, anti-neutrophil cytoplasm antibodies (ANCA) as well as antibodies against Saccharomyces cerevisiae (ASCA).
 In addition, the detection of ASCA can be performed monospecifically by EUROLINE or ELISA.

-To discriminate irritable bowel syndrome from CIBD and to further differentiate CIBD from each other, the EUROIMMUN portfolio includes ELISA, EUROLINE and IIFT test systems.
+To discriminate irritable bowel syndrome from CIBD and to further differentiate CIBD from each other, the EUROIMMUN portfolio includes ELISA, EUROLINE, IIFT and ChLIA test systems.

 Files